craigvear/Seven_Pleasures_of_Pris/README.md

 I have included the machine learning environment and all the datasets.
 The datasets weere formed using the follwing features: ID, kinect_limb, x, y, z, audio_freq, audio_amp

 All other details are embedded into the patch.

+There are three modes for performance:
+1) AI and robots (duet or single) with human musician(s) (will need to be listening to each other)
+2) Robot duet
+3) Standalone AI